seanmcquaid/mcquaid-stacks-cli/src/templates/vite-react/docs/decisions/002-react-router.md

 ## Context

 Most web applications require routing to navigate between pages.
 React Router is the most popular routing library for React applications.
-It is well maintained by the Remix team and has a large community.
+It is maintained by the Remix team and has a large community.

 ## Decision